 When you are attempting to interface to the user port, it is often necessary to write several small programs to set and display the VIA registers.
 The program in Example 9 performs these functions and will often play.
-Be sure to count them extensively to control the diswritten when the program is position that will not be overenil ni E edt bne 4 edt neewt to display the most commonly register name for display pursome blanks at the end of each to, and in the same order as, ister names, which are similar
+Be sure to count them extensively to control the diswritten when the program is position that will not be overenil ni E edt bne 4 edt neewt used registers when the proto display the most commonly register name for display pursome blanks at the end of each to, and in the same order as, ister names, which are similar save some time and trouble.